- All submissions must be in English.

-- Submission cannot have been previously published, nor should it be simultaneously submitted to another journal for consideration (or an explanation must be provided to the editors); if parts of it have been published, the MAST submission must add substantially new meaning to the work.
+- Submission cannot have been previously published, nor should it be simultaneously submitted to another journal for consideration (or an explanation must be provided to the editors).

 - The text must adhere to the stylistic and bibliographic requirements outlined below in the Author Guidelines.

 - All necessary permissions to publish images, illustrations, sounds, videos, etc. must have been acquired by the author(s); the authors must respond to all legal rights.

 - The essays must have been proof edited before submitting to MAST.

 - Authors grant the right of first publication to MAST.

 Incomplete submissions or those received after the deadline may not be considered.
 Submissions outside the scope of the journal or specific theme of issues will not be selected for peer reviews and publication.

 All submissions must:

 - include a concise and informative title, the name and affiliation of all the authors, their current position, together with a valid e-mail address.

 - include a short author biography (150 words).

 - use the MLA citation style (Eight Edition).
 The use of endnotes is permitted but should be kept to a minimum.